 The homogeneous unit principle does not deny this, but recognizes that within this oneness, there is also diversity due to many factors which can inhibit close and lasting intimate relationships.
-A series of home churches can be commenced by a mother church which caters for specific groupings of people who always feel that they are on the fringe of the normal grouping for that particular location.
+A series of home churches can be commenced by a mother church that caters to specific groupings of people who always feel that they are on the fringe of the normal grouping for that particular location.

 The home church can provide a setting for the fulfilment of this need.
 Many other groupings of people do not fit into the normal church in Australia and so do not attend worship, but frequently would like to do so.
 Their position on a resistance-receptivity scale would change, if given the right opportunities.